jasaw/bbPiCam/README.md

 ### RGB Temperature LED

 RGB LED is controlled by PCA9635 driver.
+There are other more suitable LED driver alternatives.
+I chose this part because I have left over from another project.

 ![mic resistor network](https://github.com/jasaw/bbPiCam/blob/master/docs/pca9635.png)

-## Software
+# Software

 Before we start, you'll need a Linux based Raspberry Pi Operating System.
 I strongly recommend Raspbian unless you know what you are doing.
 I use Raspbian Wheezy 2014-06-20.